 154 Deep Anomaly Detection

 Anomaly detection asks a deceptively simple question: which observations do not belong?
 In low dimensional, well behaved data the classical answers (Gaussian models, distance based outlier scores, kernel methods such as one class support vector machines, and tree based isolation) often suffice.
 They break down when the data is high dimensional, structured, and rich in nuisance variation: images, network traffic, sensor streams, financial transactions, and medical scans.
+The difficulty is the curse of dimensionality.
+In high dimensions distances concentrate, volumes are dominated by their boundary, and any fixed sample becomes vanishingly sparse, so raw distance and density estimates lose discriminative power.
 Deep anomaly detection addresses this regime by learning representations in which normality is compact and deviations are exposed.
-This chapter develops the main families of deep methods, the assumptions that make them work, and the practical tradeoffs that govern their use.
+This chapter develops the main families of deep methods, the assumptions that make them work, the mathematics that explains when they fail, and the practical tradeoffs that govern their use.
+The unifying review by Ruff et al. (reference 1) is a useful companion throughout.

 154.1 1.
 Problem Setting and Assumptions